ALL ARTICLES

 Normal cleaners fail on borewell-water scale because they are usually made for dirt, grease, odour, or soap residue.
 Borewell-water deposits are mineral deposits.
 They need descaling chemistry, not just fragrance, foam, or scrubbing.

-If borewell water is causing scale across your home, use the correct OrangeDemon product by appliance: DescaleX Bio for kettles and food-contact appliances, DescaleX for coffee machines, dishwashers and showerheads, and WashDX for washing machines, geysers, water tanks, boilers and immersion rods.
+If borewell water is causing scale across your home, use the correct OrangeDemon product by appliance: DescaleX Bio for kettles and food-contact appliances, DescaleX for coffee machines and dishwashers, and WashDX for washing machines, geysers, showerheads, water tanks, boilers and immersion rods.

 Why borewell water creates stubborn deposits